swimming-potato/aws-iam-temporary-elevated-access-broker/README.md

 The app UI passes **ID token** token to the API endpoints where they validated by a Lambda authorizer.

-If you are using Cognito as your identity provider, you will need the following prerequisites:

-* An Amazon Cognito User Pool:
-    * To create a User Pool and Hosted UI, with App Integration fallow the guid described on the page]https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-integration.html.
-The solution uses **Authorization code** grant only.
-You can skip the **implicit**.
-* On the User Pool, make note of the following information from the AWS Console:
-		* **Token signing key URL**: The URL with the signing keys.
-This can be found on the main page of your user pool.
-		* **User pool ID** : The user pool id requried for Amplify library.
-This can be found on the main page of your user pool.
-    * **Client Id**: The client ID of the SPA application you created.
-This can be found on the "App Integration" tab of the user pool in the "App client list".
-    * **Audience**: Cognito sets the audience to be equal as the **Client Id**.
-		* **Issuer**:  ?

 ### Creating authorization groups

 The broker uses role-based access control (RBAC) to authorize users.
 Determining how you will create and delineate your groups and IAM roles in AWS is crucial to how you secure access to your AWS target environment.